OPS-E2E-PPE/VBA-Docs/api/Outlook.ReportItem.Read.md

 ---
-title: ReportItem.Read Event (Outlook) ms.prod: outlook
+title: ReportItem.Read event (Outlook)
 api_name:
 - Outlook.ReportItem.Read
 ms.assetid: 7b142bcb-dd96-a0ec-5684-b7311f34d772
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ReportItem.Read Event (Outlook)
+# ReportItem.Read event (Outlook)

 Occurs when an instance of the parent object is opened for editing by the user.